-If you or someone you love is facing down a criminal assault and battery charge for defending themselves or another person, look no further than Bruno Law Offices.
+If you or someone you love is facing down a criminal assault and battery charge for defending themselves or another person, look no further than the Champaign assault and battery defense attorneys of Bruno Law Offices.
 Since 1980, we’ve been helping Illinois residents defend themselves against charges of all kinds.
 Call us today at (217) 328-6000 for a free initial consultation, and let us show you how we can help.
 Don’t let an assault and battery conviction follow you around.
 Call Bruno Law Offices today.

 One of the common defenses against an Assault and Battery charge is that you were defending yourself, defending another person, or defending your property.
 This defense can be used effectively but requires the help of an experienced attorney and proving certain elements in your case.

 Assault and battery are two different crimes with different meanings.
 Assault is defined in the Illinois code as follows: “A person commits an assault when, without lawful authority, he or she knowingly engages in conduct which places another in reasonable apprehension of receiving a battery.”
 Assault is a Class C misdemeanor in Illinois.

 Battery is defined as follows: “A person commits battery if he or she knowingly without legal justification by any means (1) causes bodily harm to an individual or (2) makes physical contact of an insulting or provoking nature with an individual.”
 Battery is a Class A misdemeanor with higher penalties attached.